Sgipn/Coefficient_Stability_and_Interpretation_in_Credit_Default_Models_with_Correlated-Predictors/README.md

 # Feature Cost vs. Signal in Credit Risk Prediction

 ### Overview
 This project examines how much of a credit default model's predictive signal can be retained when the number and cost of input features is deliberately constrained.

-Financial variables (e.g., credit limits, balances) and behavioral variables (e.g., repayment history) are not independent signals; they encode overlapping information about borrower risk, and acquiring and maintaining each additional feature carries a real data-acquisition cost.
+Financial variables (e.g., credit limits, balances) and behavioral variables (e.g., repayment history) are not independent signals; they encode overlapping information about borrower risk, and acquiring and maintaining each additional feature carries data-acquisition costs.

 The analysis extends beyond predictive accuracy alone to ask which features are worth their cost, how that answer depends on the borrower's current state, and how a small, low-cost feature set compares against the full specification.